 Emergency Medical Technician

 The Emergency Medical Technician program provides training for out-of-hospital emergency medical care and transportation of critical and emergent patients who access the emergency medical services (EMS) system.
-Emergency Medical Technicians (EMTs) have basic knowledge and skills necessary to stabilize and safely transport patients ranging from non-emergency and routine medical transports to life threatening emergencies.
-EMTs function as part of a comprehensive EMS response system, under medical oversight.
-EMTs perform interventions with the basic equipment typically found on an ambulance.
-EMTs are a critical link between the scene of an emergency and the health care system.
+An Emergency Medical Technician has the basic knowledge and skills necessary to stabilize and safely transport patients ranging from non-emergency and routine medical transports to life-threatening emergencies.
+An Emergency Medical Technician functions as part of a comprehensive EMS response system, under medical oversight, and performs interventions with the basic equipment typically found in an ambulance.
+An Emergency Medical Technician is a critical link between the scene of an emergency and the health care system.

 Objectives